bkesterbyld/maroon-potato/src/pages/micro-backend-as-a-service.md

     features:
       - title: Deliver fast user interactions at the edge
         subtitle: >-
-          And ship faster with no code data modeling and easy assembly of enterprise-grade business logic
+          And ship faster with no code assembly of data models and enterprise-grade business logic
         content: >
           Above's global computing network give you an on demand backend service